-- 8. Other information comprises financial or non-financial information (other than financial statements and the auditor's report thereon) included in an entity's annual report, which is defined as a document, or a combination of documents, with the following characteristics: - (a) contains or accompanies the financial statements and our auditor's report thereon, - (b) is typically prepared on an annual basis by management or those charged with governance in accordance with law, regulation or custom, and - (c) the purpose of which is to provide owners (or similar stakeholders) with information on the entity's operations and the entity's financial results and financial position as set out in the financial statements.
+- 1. Other information comprises financial or non-financial information (other than financial statements and the auditor's report thereon) included in an entity's annual report, which is defined as a document, or a combination of documents, with the following characteristics: - (a) contains or accompanies the financial statements and our auditor's report thereon, - (b) is typically prepared on an annual basis by management or those charged with governance in accordance with law, regulation or custom, and - (c) the purpose of which is to provide owners (or similar stakeholders) with information on the entity's operations and the entity's financial results and financial position as set out in the financial statements.

 We are responsible for the other information and have informed you of all of the documents that we expect to issue that may comprise other information.
-We do not expect to issue to any documents that may comprise other information.